Display Issues in a hierarchy (tree)

 Please check my plugin - it solves this behavior:

-#23 Updated by Robert Schneider about 6 years ago
+#23 Updated by Robert Schneider over 6 years ago

 The gantt diagram already contains it.
 But it is not enough.